 Tuberculosis screening: Your questions answered

-August 22, 2023
+August 21, 2023

-1. What are the symptoms of tuberculosis?
+1. What are the symptoms of TB?

 Not everyone with TB bacteria in their bodies will get sick or experience symptoms.
 The appearance of symptoms depends on whether the infection is latent or active.

 You will only experience symptoms if you have an active TB infection, or TB disease.
-An active infection means the bacteria are actively multiplying and can be easily spread from person to person.
+An active infection means the bacteria are actively multiplying and can easily spread from person to person.
 Active TB disease is serious and potentially fatal if untreated.
 Symptoms of an active infection include:

 • A long-lasting cough that may bring up bloody mucus